-- 3. It is mandatory that each applicant attend a nursing information session.
-Applicants must complete an admission application for nursing before registering.
+3. It is mandatory that each applicant attend a nursing information session.
+Applicants must complete an admission application for the ADN program before registering.
 Applicants can register for the session with the Student Services Office.
-Registration deadlines can be found in the 2012 nursing admissions packet and the 2012 readmission/transfer nursing admission packet.
+Registration deadlines can be found in the 2013 nursing admission packet.
 Applicants who do not attend an information session will not be considered for admission to the ADN program.
-Sessions will not be rescheduled unless the host site is closed due to inclement weather. - 4.
-Completion of high school diploma or recognized equivalent.
+Sessions will not be rescheduled unless the host site is closed due to inclement weather.

+4. Completion of high school diploma or recognized equivalent.
 (If applying as a high school senior, submission of a transcript reflecting all high school course work completed at the time of application and the anticipated high school graduation date.
-If admitted, a final transcript must be submitted prior to beginning the program that reflects additional coursework completed and the official graduation date.) - 5.
-Submission of official transcripts of all secondary, and if applicable, post-secondary education. - 6.
-Transcripts must reflect one full year/credit of the following courses with a grade of "C" or better. - a.
-High school algebra or community college MAT 070 or MAT 080 or MAT 161 - b.
+If admitted, a final transcript must be submitted prior to beginning the program that reflects additional course work completed and the official graduation date.)

+5. Submission of official transcripts of all secondary and postsecondary education.

+6. Transcripts must reflect one full year/credit of the following courses with a grade of "C" or better:

+- a.
+High school algebra or community college MAT 070 or MAT 080 or MAT 161 or MAT 171 or MAT 175 - b.
 High school biology or community college BIO 110 or BIO 111 and BIO 112 - c.
 High school chemistry or community college CHM 130 and CHM 130A or CHM 151 and CHM 152 - d.
 High school computer course or community college CIS 110 or CIS 111